Do I have Insomnia?

 If you are having sleep problems or think that you may have Insomnia, the first thing you should do is talk to your doctor.

 Your GP can assess your condition and refer you to an accredited sleep specialist or Sleep Psychologist for further investigation.
 If your GP decides a Sleep Psychologist is the best therapy for you, they can write a Mental Health Care Plan, which will allow you to receive Medicare Rebates.
-About Sleep Clinics have a visiting Sleep Psychologist - Ms Marni Ahmer - who has trained at the Repat Hospital in Adelaide.
-Phone us to make an appointment at your closest clinic.
+About Sleep Clinics have a Sleep Psychologist - Ms Marni Ahmer - who has trained at the Repat Hospital in Adelaide who works with us by remote access.
+Phone us to make an appointment.

 We have a Sleep Therapy referral form available if you would like to take it to your GP.